DevKike/bootcamp_scheduler/README.md

 On Class Project
 -
-A Project for the bootcamp "Power Up 2024" by Pragma
+A project for Pragma's "Power Up 2024" bootcamp